Verizon Center601 F St. N.W.

 Washington, D.C.
 20004

-From northern Virginia, south of the District: I-395 North across the 14th Street Bridge.
+From Northern Virginia, south of the District: I-395 North across the 14th Street Bridge.
 Bear right, staying on 395 North and take the 12th Street exit.
 Make a right onto Constitution Avenue.
-Turn left on Seventh Street Northwest.
-(During rush hour, turn left on Sixth Street.)
+Turn left on Seventh Street NW (during rush hour, turn left on Sixth Street.

 From Baltimore, Annapolis and areas served by Maryland Route 50: Maryland Route 50 to New York Avenue.
 Continue to downtown Washington and turn left on Seventh Street Northwest.